vunxiuxuan/X-UniTech/README.md

 **other** This folder contains other files which can be used to understand how to prepare the vehicle for the competition.

 # X-UniTech Team, Malaysia
-X-UniTech from Malaysia is a team of three members who work together to build and program a self-driving robot car.
-We design, build, and manage all the electronic and mechanical parts to ensure our self-driving car runs smoothly.
-Here are our team members:
+Proudly from Malaysia, X-UniTech is a three-member engineering team specializing in the development of autonomous vehicles.
+Our team is responsible for the end-to-end design, construction, and integration of the vehicle's mechanical and electronic systems to ensure optimal performance.
+Meet our members:

 **Vun Xiu Xuan, Alvin Kong Wei Ee, and Jennissa Aing Anak Jim.**

 image

 # Performance video
-This video provides an overview of our self-driving car’s design, demonstrates its performance in both the Open Challenge and the Obstacle Challenge, and explains how it operates in each scenario.
+This video demonstrates our autonomous vehicle's design and its operational performance in both the Open Challenge and the Obstacle Challenge.
 Scan the QR code below to watch the video for both challenges.

 Please click the link (https://drive.google.com/file/d/18GrwdV6JntD4dnHnbf9u1oeJ7yk-v8FS/view?usp=sharing)  or scan the QR code to watch the video and explore our project in action.